rlberry-py/rlberry/docs/contributing.md

 1. Give your PR a helpful title
 2. Make sure your PR passes the test.
 You can check this by typing `pytest` from the main folder `rlberry`, or you can run a particular test by running for instance `pytest rlberry/agents/tests/` for instance, replacing `rlberry/agents/tests/` by the folder of the test you want to run.
 3. Make sure your code is properly commented and documented, and make sure the documentation renders properly.
-To build the documentation, please refer to our [Documentation guidelines].
+To build the documentation, please refer to our [Documentation guidelines](documentation).
 The CI will also build the docs: please refer to Generated documentation at PR time.
 4. Tests are necessary for enhancements to be accepted.
 You must include tests to verify the correct behavior of the fix or feature.
 5. Run black to auto-format your code.
     ```bash